Improving Data Efficiency via Curating LLM-Driven Rating Systems: : D iversity-aware S core curation for D ata S election

-\begin{enumerate}[left=5pt] \item \textbf{Prompt-based LLM rating}: In this step, we generate an initial quality score for each data sample using pre-trained LLMs (Section~\ref{sec:prompt-baesd-llm}). \item \textbf{Curated quality score generation}: This step corrects potential rating score errors from the previous step by leveraging the Score Transition Matrix (Section~\ref{subsec:score_error_detection}) to derive a curated quality score (Section~\ref{subsec:curated_quality_score}). \item \textbf{Long-tail diversity score generation}: We score the \emph{diversity} of each example by measuring the distance between feature embeddings, identifying samples that fall outside common clusters, which tend to be more distinct (Section~\ref{subsec:long_tail_score}). \item \textbf{Data selection based on curated and long-tail scores}: In the final step, we prioritize data by first sorting based on the curated scores and then by the long-tail scores.
-This dual sorting strategy helps with removing poor-quality outliers while ensuring a diverse, high-quality dataset. \end{enumerate} We illustrate the pipeline in Figure~\ref{fig:pipeline}.
-The complete pseudo code is available in Algorithm~\ref{alg:docta}.
+Our data curation pipeline, \method, consists of four key steps: \squishlist \item \textbf{Prompt-based LLM rating}: In this step, we generate an initial quality score for each data sample using pre-trained LLMs (Section~\ref{sec:prompt-baesd-llm}). \item \textbf{Curated quality score generation}: This step corrects potential rating score errors by leveraging the Score Transition Matrix (Section~\ref{subsec:score_error_detection}) to derive a curated quality score (Section~\ref{subsec:curated_quality_score}). \item \textbf{Long-tail diversity score generation}: We score the \emph{diversity} of each example by measuring the distance between feature embeddings, identifying samples that fall outside common clusters, which tend to be more distinct (Section~\ref{subsec:long_tail_score}). \item \textbf{Data selection based on curated and long-tail scores}: In the final step, we prioritize data by first sorting based on the curated scores and then by the long-tail scores.
+This dual sorting strategy helps with removing poor-quality outliers while ensuring a diverse, high-quality dataset. \squishend We illustrate the pipeline in Figure~\ref{fig:pipeline}.
+The complete pseudo-code is available in Algorithm~\ref{alg:docta}.